 For one thing, his anticipation and reading of the game are exceptional.
 His ability to position himself to intercept the ball and pick off loose passes is incredible.

-Against Chelsea he led Watford for interceptions (3) and was second only to countryman Étienne Capoue for tackles (7).
+Against Chelsea he led Watford for interceptions (three) and was second only to countryman Étienne Capoue for tackles (seven).